 Self-configurable multi-hop VPNs

-A self-configurable multi-hop VPN allows you to individually select the servers in the VPN cascade.
+A self-configurable multi-hop VPN allows you to individually select the servers in the VPN cascade from the whole server network of a provider.
 Here are a few VPN services offering this feature.

 Perfect Privacy allows you to create self-configurable VPN cascades with up to four hops directly in the VPN client.
 I tested this feature out for the Perfect Privacy review with both the Windows and Mac OS clients and found everything to work well.